kowainik/relude/README.md

-1. **Excellent documentation**: tutorial, migration guide from `Prelude`, Haddock with examples for (almost) every function, all examples are tested with [`doctest`](http://hackage.haskell.org/package/doctest).
+1. **Excellent documentation**: tutorial, migration guide from `Prelude`, Haddock with examples for (almost) every function, all examples are tested with [`doctest`](http://hackage.haskell.org/package/doctest), documenation regarding internal module structure.
 2. `universum`-specific [HLint](http://hackage.haskell.org/package/hlint) rules:
    [`.hlint.yaml`](https://github.com/serokell/universum/blob/master/.hlint.yaml)
+3. Only a few LiquidHaskell properties right now, but LiquidHaskell is on Travis CI and other properties are just waiting to be added!
-3. Focus on safety, convenience and efficiency.
+4. Focus on safety, convenience and efficiency.

 What is this file about?
 ------------------------